kmgowda/SBK/README.md

 27. [Apache CouchDB](https://couchdb.apache.org)
 28. [Apache Hive](https://hive.apache.org)

-In future, many more storage storage systems drivers will be plugged in.
+In the future, many more storage systems drivers will be plugged in.

 we welcome open source developers to contribute to this project by adding a driver your storage device and any features to SBK.
 Refer to :
 * [[Contributing to SBK](https://github.com/kmgowda/sbk/blob/master/README.md#contributing-to-sbk)] for the Contributing guidlines.